mmestrov2000/youtube_agent/README.md

 ## How It All Happens Behind the Scenes

-- Individual specialized sub-agents (e.g., Channel ID Resolver, Channel Data Collector, Video Analysis Specialist, Risk & Sentiment Analyzer, Python Script Executor, Metrics Calculator, Video Statistics Specialist, Talent Specialist) coordinate under a central team orchestration to handle each task in parallel when needed.
+- Individual specialized sub-agents (e.g., Channel ID Resolver, Channel Data Collector, Video Analysis Specialist, Risk & Sentiment Analyzer, Document Generator, Python Script Executor, Metrics Calculator, Video Statistics Specialist, Talent Specialist) coordinate under a central team orchestration to handle each task in parallel when needed.
 - The Python coder agent (Python Script Executor) writes and runs code for any metric calculations or report generation.
 - Firecrawl is used strictly to crawl influencer management agency websites for talent discovery—not for scraping scandal or controversy content.
 - Video audio is transcribed on demand (audio→text) for deeper analysis of transcripts.